 Nissan Wingroad Alarm

 Now despite being a 2006 model my Wingroad (being a Japanese import) comes with no factory immobiliser.
 Plus the alarm it comes with is simply pathetic.
 It only has door and boot trigger and honks the horn, and even then there is a 5-second delay which is enough time to stop it from sounding.

 Putting a key in the ignition turns it off.
 You don’t even need to turn the key so any Nissan key the right shape (or a lockpick) would do!

 The other dilemma was that it only came with one factory remote control.
 The good news was that there is space inside the key for a Transponder chip.

-It would probably have been possible to install the Autowatch 695CAN too, but the Cobra is simply in a league of it’s own.
-The ultrasonics look like they were installed at factory, the battery back-up siren is waterproof which is a weak spot for the Autowatch, plus the Cobra over-ride and anti hi-jack options are much nicer to live with.
-To top it off the Cobra AK4615 is cheaper too, plus I have programmer for installing the software myself.
+It would probably have been possible to install the Autowatch 695CAN too, but the Cobra is simply in a league of its own.
+The ultrasonics look like they were installed at the factory.
+The battery back-up siren is waterproof which is a weak spot for the Autowatch, plus the Cobra over-ride and anti-hi-jack options are much nicer to live with.
+To top it off the Cobra AK4615 is cheaper too, plus I have a programmer for installing the software myself.

 Lady luck was smiling and the CAN-BUS alarm software I installed worked on the first attempt.
 I’ve just added the Y12 Wingroad to the Cobra CAN-BUS vehicle list.

 The backup plan was to wire up the alarm as a PLIP upgrade.